 How to Free Up Space in Ubuntu

-In this post we are going to show you how to get more free space apart from deleting the trash or deleting the .ISO files.
+In this tutorial, we are going to show you how to get more free space apart from deleting the trash or deleting the .ISO files.
 Despite Ubuntu not having defragmentation and disk clean-up tools, we can accomplish this ourselves.
 By doing this, you will open up more free space to utilize.

 Clean the APT Cache (And Do It Regularly)

 Basically Ubuntu stores all its updates downloaded and stored in a cache of the disk.
 This process is to ensure that you have the files for future reference.
-This is a great advantage for a user who regularly adds and removes applications, which may require you configure or reinstall the required packages, or if you have a poor connection.
+This is a great advantage for a user who regularly adds and removes applications, which may require you to configure or reinstall the required packages, or if you have a poor connection.
 However, behind the scenes what happens is that the apt package cache consumes memory which may swell to several hundred MB’s.
 We can check the amount of consumption consumed by the apt packages by issuing the following command:

 du -sh /var/cache/apt/archives